itsmohitnamdeo/MicroTools/README.md

 # MicroTools — Text Formatter

-A Web App to transform text quickly.

-# MicroTools — Text Formatter

 A professional single-page web app to clean and transform text quickly.
 Perfect for removing extra spaces, changing case, cleaning text, and more.